verilog-meetup/verilog-hackathon-education-kit-manual/manual.md

 ---
 ### Methods to show progress:
 If you want to show you are still working or done, add the following:
-🚧- Construction emoji, means you are still working on this section
+> [!NOTE]🚧- Construction emoji, means you are still working on this section
-✅- Done with this task
+> [!NOTE]✅- Done with this task
-❌- red "x", means you are not done, have not started, or are in progress 📝- This is a note to others.
+> [!NOTE]❌- red "x", means you are not done, have not started, or are in progress
+> [!NOTE]📝- This is a note to others.
 You can assign these notes to all or to a specific person.
-❎- If you see a note 📝 assigned to you or if you are going to accept it, replace it with a ❎
+> [!NOTE]❎- If you see a note 📝 assigned to you or if you are going to accept it, replace it with a ❎

 ### Notes to Writers:
 > [!NOTE] - Suggest a better title for this document
 > [!NOTE] - Just so you know, I'm (STEAM Clown) an going to be just editing this doc in place, so if you make a fork, just make sure you check it in correctly
-🚧- I'm going to add a lab template, where we can each pick a lab and update that section.
+> [!NOTE]🚧- I'm going to add a lab template, where we can each pick a lab and update that section.

 ---
 ### Links That will be deleted later